ZhivkoZ/ZHblog/_posts/2016-10-27-Use-mongodb.md

 ![Logo]({{ site.url }}/{{ site.picture }}){: .selfie}

-<center>This doc will try to show variaty of commands on the git service, and try explaining them. </center>
+<center>This doc will try to show detailed installation of mongodb and more </center>

 ### Install MongoDB